dracula/prism/INSTALL.md

 import "css/dracula-prism.css";
 ```

-You can get the <a href="test/Test – React with Dracula-themed Prism.html">sample React code for a website</a> or the <a href="test/src/index.jsx">sample JSX code</a>:
+You can get the <a href="https://github.com/dracula/prism/blob/master/test/Test%20%E2%80%93%20React%20with%20Dracula-themed%20Prism.html">sample React code for a website</a> or the <a href="https://github.com/dracula/prism/blob/master/test/src/index.jsx">sample JSX code</a>: